 However, the managed services subscription model is said to provide more stability for clients on an ongoing basis, and works out less expensive in the long run.

-In the top 10 list below, we have tried to gather the most successful MSPs as well as the most innovative.
+In the top 10 managed service providers list below, we have tried to gather the most successful MSPs as well as the most innovative.